-- 9.1 The Headteacher keeps a log of incidents reported to her on CPOMS.
-The SENCo maintains a register of behaviour concerns, pupils with School Support Plans and those receiving additional support.
-It is the class teacher's responsibility to keep the SENCo updated. - 9.2 Anonymised incidents of a racist or homophobic nature and incidents requiring physical intervention/restraint are reported to governors on a termly basis as part of the Headteacher's Report. - 9.3 Behaviour is reported to parents as part of the annual report to parents and at parent-teacher meetings. - 9.4 Weekly (or even daily in EYFS/KS1) feedback meetings with parents/carers may be agreed at the suggestion of the teacher or the parent/carer where behaviour is frequently inappropriate or suddenly deteriorates.
+- 9.1 All staff report serious behaviour incidents on CPOMs so all members of SLT are kept informed.
+Leadership Team and Headteacher keeps a log of incidents reported to them on CPOMS. - 9.2 Anonymised incidents of a racist or homophobic nature and incidents requiring physical intervention/restraint are reported to governors on a termly basis as part of the Headteacher's Report. - 9.3 Behaviour is reported to parents as part of the annual report to parents and at parent-teacher meetings. - 9.4 Weekly (or even daily in EYFS/KS1) feedback meetings with parents/carers may be agreed at the suggestion of the teacher or the parent/carer where behaviour is frequently inappropriate or suddenly deteriorates.
 These will always emphasise any positive outcomes that week as well as highlighting areas for improvement / targets for the coming week.